kbengine/kbengine/kbe/src/lib/python/Doc/library/unittest.mock.rst

 .. function:: seal(mock)

-    Seal will disable the creation of mock children by preventing getting or setting of any new attribute on the sealed mock.
-The sealing process is performed recursively.
+    Seal will disable the automatic creation of mocks when accessing an attribute of the mock being sealed or any of its attributes that are already mocks recursively.

-    If a mock instance is assigned to an attribute instead of being dynamically created it won't be considered in the sealing chain.
+    If a mock instance with a name or a spec is assigned to an attribute it won't be considered in the sealing chain.
 This allows one to prevent seal from fixing part of the mock object.

         >>> mock = Mock()
         >>> mock.submock.attribute1 = 2
-        >>> mock.not_submock = mock.Mock()
+        >>> mock.not_submock = mock.Mock(name="sample_name")
         >>> seal(mock)
+        >>> mock.new_attribute  # This will raise AttributeError.
         >>> mock.submock.attribute2  # This will raise AttributeError.
         >>> mock.not_submock.attribute2  # This won't raise.